lux-org/lux/doc/source/advanced/custom.rst

             a = vis.data.iloc[0,1]
             b = vis.data.iloc[1,1]
             vis.score = (b-a)/a
-        lux.config.topK = 15
+        vlist.sort()
-        vlist = vlist.showK()
+        vlist.showK()
+        return {"action":"Compare 🏭🏦🌎",
-        return {"action":"G10", "description": "Percentage Change of Means Between G10 v.s. non-G10 countries", "collection": vlist}
+                "description": "Percentage Change of Means Between G10 v.s. non-G10 countries", "collection": vlist}

 In the code below, we define a display condition function to determine whether or not we want to generate recommendations for the custom action.
-In this example, we simply check if we are using the HPI dataset to generate recommendations for the custom action `G10`.
+In this example, we simply check if we are using the HPI dataset to generate recommendations for the `Compare industrialized` action.

 .. code-block:: python